ICTAC AWARDS (Click the following Awards links for more info)

 The ICTAC Travel Grants, which are directly funded by ICTAC, aim to help young scientists to develop their careers in the fields of thermal analysis and calorimetry by presenting a paper on their research at an ICTAC Congress.
 Candidates must be under the age of 35 years at the time of the Congress and no longer be PhD students.
 They are required to submit a two-page CV and a letter of support from the President of their Affiliate Society, on behalf of its Council.
 The winners are selected by a Grant Committee comprising the ICTAC Executive and ICTAC Advisory Committees.

-Travel Grants associated with the 14th ICTAC Congress in Brazil in 2008 were awarded to:
+Travel Grants associated with the ICTAC Congress were awarded to:

 Copyright © International Confederation for Thermal Analysis and Calorimetry (ICTAC) - All Rights Reserved